Ketamine: Uses, Effects, Interactions & Addiction

 Ketamine powder

 Ketamine powder is the most commonly abused form of the drug.
-It is a white crystalline substance that is crushed and snorted, normally through rolled-up notes or straws.
-Some people take smaller amounts called “bumps” either off their hands or from the tip of a key.
+It is a white crystalline substance that is crushed and snorted, normally through rolled-up notes, straws, or off the tip of a key.
+The powdered form of the substance is sometimes wrapped in a cigarette paper and swallowed.
+This method of ingesting ketamine, called "bombing," can delay the onset of effects, leading inexperienced users to over-administer.

 Ketamine liquid